sneupane2/Coding-in-R/index.md

 Please schedule individual office hours, or email the instructor directly.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
-Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.
+Additionally, the general timeline for instructor grading or other feedback on assignments, either writen work or online discussion work, is between 5 and 10 work days.

 ## F.  Student Conduct

 Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
 Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund.
-Students are required to adhere to the behavior standards listed in the GSU Sudent Code of Conduct.
+Students are required to adhere to the behavior standards listed in the GSU Student Code of Conduct.

 ## G.  Academic Integrity and Honesty